-ChainLink is blockchain middleware that aims to connect smart contracts with real-time information from off-chain resources, such as banks and stock exchanges.
+Chainlink (LINK) is blockchain middleware that aims to connect smart contracts with real-time information from off-chain resources, such as banks and stock exchanges.
 This allows smart contracts to access data feeds, application programming interfaces (APIs) and traditional bank payment systems that operate outside the blockchain infrastructure.
 We’ve compared 20+ exchanges to help you buy, sell and trade LINK in the US.

 Depending on the exchange you choose, LINK can be traded with US dollars (USD), Bitcoin (BTC) or Ethereum (ETH).
-You’ll need to provide your name, email address, phone number and proof of ID to register for an account.
-It’s also a good idea to set up two-factor authentication to provide an extra level of security.
+You’ll need to provide your email address and create a password to register for an account, while it’s also recommended that you set up two-factor authentication to provide an extra level of security.

-ChainLink coins are ERC20 tokens that exist on the Ethereum network.
-As a result, they can be stored on any Ethereum-friendly wallet, such as:
+Chainlink coins are ERC20 tokens that exist on the Ethereum network.
+As a result, they can be stored on any Ethereum-friendly wallet, such as the following:

-Launched in 2017, ChainLink is an intermediate blockchain that aims to connect blockchains with other off-chain applications.
-One of the major drawbacks of smart contracts is that because they’re based on information secured on a blockchain, and because of the way miners reach consensus around blockchain-based transaction data, they can’t interact with external resources such as data feeds and payment systems.
+Launched in 2017, Chainlink is an intermediate blockchain that aims to connect blockchains with other off-chain applications.
+One drawback of smart contracts is that because they’re based on information secured on a blockchain, and because of the way miners reach consensus around blockchain-based transaction data, they can’t interact with external resources such as data feeds and payment systems.

 Smart contracts are self-executing contracts performed on decentralized infrastructures and with the terms of the agreement written into cryptographic code.
 Because they exist on decentralized networks, such as a blockchain, smart contracts cannot be altered and therefore create a relationship that doesn’t rely on trust.

-ChainLink acts as a fully decentralized oracle network to help connect smart contracts with external resources, off-chain payments and APIs.
-The potential applications for this are many and varied, and they include connecting smart contracts with all manner of essential information, such as:
+Chainlink acts as a fully decentralized oracle network to help connect smart contracts with external resources, off-chain payments and APIs.
+The potential applications for this are many and varied, and they include connecting smart contracts with all manner of essential information, such as the following: